Inverted Yield Curve + Coronavirus = Catalyst for Gold

 Archeologists have unearthed a treasure of Iron Age gold coins in Suffolk, England

 While stashes of ancient gold coins are always an exceedingly valuable find, the peculiarities surrounding the 19-coin hoard from Suffolk, England found in February 2019 have led archeologists to dub the find a treasure.

 The coins were found in an area near Blythburgh within a square of roughly 32 to 49 feet by a metal detectorist.
 It didn’t take long for experts to realize that the find was of exceptional value, sporting an unusual mix of rare gold coins minted during the Iron Age.

 According to Suffolk coroner Nigel Parsley, some of the coins featured designs traditionally associated with the region.
 However, several coins stood out, such as the gold staters and quarter staters attributed to a pre-Roman tribal leader called Addedomaros, King of Trinovantes.

 Archaeologist Dr. Anna Booth said that these coins are not commonly found in Suffolk but are rather associated with neighboring regions.
 Furthermore, Booth said that the hoard contained a previously-unseen coin, a few rare flower designs and two unusual pieces with a reverse S-shape.

 Booth added that the coins, which are mostly dated to 45-25 B.C. and are thought to have been deposited around A.D.
-20, have accrued a great deal of interest from various museums.2020, coronavirus, gold, gold as investment, gold price, yield curve
+20, have accrued a great deal of interest from various museums.2020, coronavirus, Featured, gold, gold as investment, gold price, yield curve